 Institutions across the nation require educators who understand and can effectively utilize technology in learning environments.
 This certificate program provides students with the expertise and competencies to implement learning strategies through the use of technology.

-The Instructional Learning Technology Certificate is offered online and is designed for working professionals with diverse professional goals including:
+The Instructional Technology Specialist Certification is offered online and designed for working professionals with diverse professional goals including:

 - Educators in public, charter, independent, parochial and other religiously affiliated institutions